How to create a React signature pad

 Replacing signed paper documentation with an electronic signature process by adding a signature pad to your PDFs allows organizations to operate more efficiently, and it can help them save time, resources, and money.

-Nutrient facilitates paperless signing and provides an easier way to create, edit, view, annotate, and sign PDF documents in your React.js applications.
-It’s also highly customizable: Nutrient allows you to fully modify the layout of your PDF software application based on your needs and preferences.
+Nutrient helps you create, edit, view, annotate, and sign PDF documents in your React.js applications.
+You can customize the layout based on your specific requirements.

 Nutrient React.js library